Prenuptial Agreements Laws in Massachusetts

 As with any contract, the prenuptial agreement can be modified so long as the parties agree in writing to the changes.
 Also with any contract, the agreement can be challenged, contested, invalidated or terminated.
 Prior to entering into a prenuptial agreement, the parties must fully disclose to each other any and all financial assets and liabilities.
 The agreement must be deemed fair and reasonable to be upheld by the Court.
 The Court will consider whether full financial disclosures were made, whether the agreement is fair and reasonable, the time between the execution of the agreement and the divorce, and whether each party was represented by independent counsel prior to entering into the agreement.
 In other words, the agreement cannot be disproportionately one-sided nor can a party be coerced into signing it.

-Woburn divorce Kathleen A. Delaney, Esq. will provide the legal support, knowledge and skills you need.
+Woburn divorce Kathleen Black Reynolds, Esq. will provide the legal support, knowledge and skills you need.
 She passionately advocates for her clients to obtain the best possible solution in an economically efficient manner.
 She will consult with you throughout the process to answer your questions, and give you realistic and practical explanations of your options.

 Conveniently located in Woburn center, contact her for a complimentary consultation: